Farbdrucker/jarvis/README.md

 * **How are you?**
 * **How do they call a quarter pounder with cheese in Paris?**

 If you want to hear some funny **jokes** download the `shortjokes.csv` from [kaggle](https://www.kaggle.com/abhinavmoudgil95/short-jokes/data) and place it into the assets and ask for
 * **Tell me a joke**

 If you want to browse **Wikipedia** with the voice assistant ensure to have `advanced_requirements.txt` installed and ask
 * **What is KEYWORD?**

-If you want the hear the current weather get you [OpenWeather API key](https://home.openweathermap.org) and save it in `.env` as `OW_API_KEY=YOUR-API-KEY` and ask for
+If you want the hear the current weather, get yourself an [OpenWeather API key](https://home.openweathermap.org) and save it in `.env` as `OW_API_KEY=YOUR-API-KEY` and ask for
 * **Show me the weather in CITYNAME**

 ## TBD